High School Students

 Students Returning to MSU to Complete Bachelor Degrees

-In the fall of 2005, the College of Education adopted an admission core requirement for Kinesiology and Athletic Training majors.
-This requirement was approved by the University Undergraduate Curriculum Committee and therefore appears in the Academic Programs Catalog.
+The Admission Core Requirement for Kinesiology majors is noted in the University Academic Programs Catalog.
 All students in the department must complete the following courses (or approved substitutions) with a 2.0 grade or higher for admission to the major at 56 credits:

 - MTH 103 College Algebra (3)